HighNESS Conceptual Design Report: Volume I: Design of the cold source

-The lower moderator system will be installed within the twister structure.
-The coordinate system used to described the geometry is the so-called TCS (Target Coordinate System) which has the origin inside the spallation target, with the vertical axis (X,Y=0) passing through the center of the upper moderator.
-We have the following constraints for the liquid deuterium moderator and reflector: 400\,mm in height, and 720\,cm in diameter.
-This corresponds to between -78\,mm and -478\,mm along the Z-TCS.
-The twister starts at -610 mm with respect to Z-TCS, hence we have 132\,mm between the maximum size of the liquid deuterium moderator and the inner shielding.
+The lower moderator system will be installed inside the so-called twister, a steel structure containing the upper and lower moderator-reflector assemblies.
+Its name is derived from the fact that it is rotated around its shaft during the periodic exchange procedures.
+The coordinate system used to describe the geometry is the so-called TCS (Target Coordinate System) which has the origin inside the spallation target, with the vertical axis (X,Y=0) passing through the centre of the upper moderator.
+We have the following constraints for the liquid deuterium moderator and reflector: 40\,cm in height, and 72\,cm in diameter.
+This corresponds to between -7.8\,cm and -47.8\,cm along the Z-TCS axis.
+The twister starts at -61 cm with respect to Z-TCS, hence we have 13.2\,cm between the maximum size of the liquid deuterium moderator and the inner shielding.
 However, some of this space, depending on the engineering design, must be reserved for the structural support of the lower moderator-reflector plug.

-In addition to the space inside the twister structure (which contains the moderator and reflector) below the spallation target, another potential location for a moderator system was identified during the early stages of the HighNESS project: the Moderator Cooling Block (MCB).
-The MCB (as shown in \cref{fig:MCB}) is essentially a block of shielding material that is water-cooled and positioned adjacent to the twister.
-Its location has been considered for the placement of a secondary source, such as a UCN source see ~\cref{sec:UCN_intro} for more information.
+In addition to the space inside the twister structure, which contains the moderator and reflector below the spallation target, another potential location for a moderator system was identified during the early stages of the HighNESS project: the Moderator Cooling Block (MCB).
+The MCB, shown in \cref{fig:MCB}, is essentially a removable and replaceable block of shielding material that is positioned adjacent to the twister and is water cooled.
+Its location has been considered for the placement of a secondary source, such as a UCN source (see Section ~\cref{sec:UCN_intro}).
 The placement of a source in that location would require a modification of the MCB.
-This possibility has been discussed with the ESS Target management and is considered feasible.
-It has therefore been explored, along with a variety of other UCN-source candidate locations, as part of the HighNESS project (see ~\cref{sec:UCN_intro}). \cref{fig:MCB} and \cref{fig:MCB3} show the twister and the MCB next to each other.
-Such a source embedded in the MCB could serve more easily beamlines placed in the North sector.
+This possibility has been discussed with the ESS Target engineering team and is considered as feasible.
+It has therefore been explored, along with a variety of other UCN source candidate locations, as part of the HighNESS project (see ~\cref{sec:UCN_intro}). \cref{fig:MCB} and \cref{fig:MCB3} show the twister and the MCB next to each other.
+Such a source embedded in the MCB would be best suited to beamlines placed in the North sector.